Western New Guinea: History

+Human habitation is estimated to have begun over 50,000 years ago.
+Trade between New Guinea and neighbouring Indonesian islands was documented as early as the seventh century, and archipelagic rule of New Guinea by the 13th.
+The Netherlands made claim to the region and commenced missionary work in nineteenth century.
+The region was incorporated into the Indonesian republic in the 1960s.
+Following the 1998 commencement of reforms across Indonesia, Papua and other Indonesian provinces received greater regional autonomy.
+In 2001, "Special Autonomy" status was granted to the region, although up to 2006, implementation had been partial.
+The region was divided in 2003 into the provinces of Papua and West Papua.
+In 2022, the new provinces of Central Papua, Highland Papua, South Papua, and Southwest Papua were created.

 Etymology

 There are several theories regarding the origin of the word Papua.
 One theory is that the name comes from the word 'Papo Ua', named by the Tidore Sultanate, which in the Tidore language means "not joining" or "not being united", meaning that there was no king who rules the area.
 Before the age of colonization, the Tidore Sultanate controlled some parts of the Bird's Head Peninsula in what is now the provinces of West Papua and Southwest Papua before expanding to also include coastal regions in the current province of Papua.
 This relationship plays an important historical role in binding the archipelagic civilizations of Indonesia to the Papuan world.
 Another theory is that the word Papua comes from the Malay word 'papuwah', which means 'frizzled hair'.
 It was first mentioned in the 1812 Malay Dictionary by William Marsden, although it was not found in earlier dictionaries.
 In the records of 16th century Portuguese and Spanish sailors, the word 'Papua' is the designation for the inhabitants of the Raja Ampat Islands and the coastal parts of the Bird's Head Peninsula.